 The CEOS Seismic Hazards pilot has been a well-set example to establish the basis of a new initiative with global activity in long-term seismic risk estimation, scientific research and in a best effort basis, emergency response.
-The pilot is intended to end and a follow-on activity, the Geohazards Lab is proposed to continue to develop, expand and demonstrate the benefit of satellite EO for DRR by providing access to data and a processing and e-collaboration environment, focusing on the objectives of the tectonics community, as well as the landslides and volcanoes' communities.
+The pilot is intended to end and a follow-on activity, the Seismic Hazards Demonstrator is proposed to continue to develop, expand and demonstrate the benefit of satellite EO for DRR by, focusing on the objectives of the tectonics community.
+In comparison to the pilot, the new activity shall focus on: (i) larger AOIs', e.g. active fault mapping and strain rate mapping in global scale, (ii) response to a larger number of events (10-12 earthquakes per year), (iii) applying new approaches e.g. establishing a consensus methodology for product generation and (iv) expanding the user base to increase the benefit to the community.